-Original Medicare typically has market adjusted prices by code (i.e., CPT or HCPCS) for the services traditional Medicare covers.
+Original Medicare typically has market-adjusted prices by code (i.e., CPT or HCPCS) for the services traditional Medicare covers.
 However, there are occasions where Great Plains Medicare Advantage offers a covered benefit for which Medicare has no pricing.
-To expedite claims processing and payment in these situations, Great Plains Medicare Advantage will work to arrive at a fair market price by researching other external, publicly available pricing sources, such as other carriers, fiscal intermediaries, or state published schedules for Medicaid.
+To expedite claims processing and payment in these situations, the Plan will arrive at a fair market price by researching other external, publicly available pricing sources, such as other carriers, fiscal intermediaries, or state-published schedules for Medicaid.
 Great Plains Medicare Advantage requests you make every effort to submit claims with standard coding.
 As described in this Manual and/or your Agreement, you retain your rights to submit a Request for Reconsideration if you feel the reimbursement is incorrect.

-Great Plains Medicare Advantage will apply correct coding edits, MPPRs as outlined by CMS in the RVU table.
-Great Plains Medicare Advantage will also follow guidelines put forth by the AMA CPT, and CMS HCPC coding guidelines.
+Great Plains Medicare Advantage will apply correct coding edits and Multiple Procedure Payment Reductions (MPPRs) as outlined by CMS.
+Great Plains Medicare Advantage will also follow guidelines put forth by the AMA CPT and CMS HCPC coding guidelines.
 Bundling, multiple procedure reductions, or payment modifiers may impact contracted allowances.
-All editing applied by Great Plains Medicare Advantage is subject to appeals/payment dispute, and clinical review policies and procedures outlined in this manual.
+All editing applied by Great Plains Medicare Advantage is subject to appeals/payment dispute and clinical review policies and procedures outlined in this manual.